How to Get Into Rice University: Strategies and Essays That Worked

 • Texas residents: 35%

 • 27% identify as white and 34% identify as Asian American.
-The next largest group is or Hispanic or Latino students, who comprise 21% of the freshman class.
+The next largest group is Hispanic or Latino students, who comprise 21% of the freshman class.
 African American students make up 9%.

 About 36 percent of students at Rice University study within the engineering school.
 The next most popular schools are natural sciences and social sciences with approximately 26 percent of students each.